 Peggy Weil is an artist and designer.
 Her work spans genres including digital urban signboards, virtual environments, VR, mobile apps, and games.
 A graduate of Harvard University, she received her Masters Degree at M.I.T.
 As an original member of the Architecture Machine Group / M.I.T.
 Media Lab in the early eighties, she worked on pioneering interactive projects in design and telepresence, going on to create award-winning titles for The Voyager Company, Broderbund, Electronic Arts, Von Holtzbrinck and Ravensberger Interactive.
-She designed and produced the James Turrell website created for the 2014 retrospectives and the original Roden Crater website, From Inside Looking Out to Oustide Looking In, online from 1995-2003.
+She designed and produced the James Turrell website created for James Turrell’s 2014 retrospectives, and the original Roden Crater website for the DIA Foundation, From Inside Looking Out to Oustide Looking In, online from 1995-2003.

-With Nonny de la Peña in an ongoing collaboration, she has produced a series of Immersive Journalism projects: Gone Gitmo, a virtual installation of Guantánamo Prison, Wall Jumpers, a global visualization of political separation barriers and The IPSRESS Project, a collaboration with The EVENT LAB in Barcelona.
+With Nonny de la Peña in an ongoing collaboration, she has produced a series of Immersive Journalism projects: Gone Gitmo, a virtual installation of Guantánamo Prison, Wall Jumpers, a global visualization of political separation barriers and The IPSRESS Project, an immersive installation, in collaboration with The EVENT LAB in Barcelona.

 In 2011, Weil founded HeadsUP!
 A Global Design Competition challenging designers to integrate data visualization of global issues for the public square.
 The winning visualization premiered on World Water Day, March 22, 2012.
 UnderLA, commissioned by the City of Los Angeles for CURRENT:LA Water, depicts the Los Angeles Aquifers in a large public installation, Summer 2016.